 “The Maggie” is a company that provides services related to Music, Guiding and Healing.
 It is the canopy that holds the multi-faceted offerings of it’s founder, Margaret Dahlberg.

-An award winning classical pianist and composer, Ms. Dahlberg studied piano performance at Mount Royal Conservatory (A. Mus.), Cleveland Institute of Music (B.Mus.) and University of Calgary (M. Mus).
+An award winning classical pianist and composer, Margaret studied piano performance at Mount Royal Conservatory (A. Mus.), Cleveland Institute of Music (B.Mus.) and University of Calgary (M. Mus).
 She has been on faculty at the Mount Royal University in the Conservatory and the Gifted Student’s Academy as a teacher, chamber musician and coach and has performed throughout Western Canada and the United States.

 Over the past 5 years, Maggie has become a singer-songwriter and composer.
-Her albums include adult contemporary, meditation music, instrumental music therapy, tribute music, and children’s music.
+Her albums include adult contemporary, music as therapy, tribute music, and children’s music.
 Her song “Hand in Hand” (2014) and album “I Like Making Music” (2015) were on the Grammy Award’s longlist.
 Her recent show, “Love: An Algo-rhythmic Study”, a musical comedy, was awarded ‘Best of Fest’ at the Fringe Festival in Calgary, Alberta in August 2019.

-Recent projects include a Canadian Special Olympics Team Motto Anthem (2019), Music Therapy Albums: Grounding (2019) and Beauty (2019, available on all music download sites) as well and a stage show of original songs and spoken word called Love: An Algo-rhythmic Study (2018) which won the “Best of Fest” award at the Calgary Fringe Festival, August 2019.
+Recent projects include a Canadian Special Olympics Team Motto Anthem (2019), Music Therapy Albums: Grounding (2019) and Beauty (2019, available on all music download sites) as well and a stage show of original songs and spoken word called Love: An Algo-rhythmic Study (2018) which won “Best of Fest” at the Calgary Fringe Festival, August 2019.